In this guide on how to eat clean for beginners, you’ll learn simple rules to drive your healthy eating habits.

 The body is forgiving, and moving forward with eating clean foods can add minutes back to your healthy life expectancy.
 For example, a small handful (30 grams) of nuts and seeds adds back 25 minutes of your life.

-This is why it’s critical for beginners to learn how to eat clean.
+This is why beginners must learn how to eat clean.

 Eating clean helps you feel better and supports weight loss.
 But, most importantly, a clean diet adds years to your life.